-^{1.} The sampling variability estimates are for 95% confidence intervals and are calculated on data that are not seasonally adjusted.
-Back to table

-^{2.} This data is part of data table A11: Labour Force Survey sampling variability, which is part of the Labour market overview, UK release.
+- 1. The sampling variability estimates are for 95% confidence intervals and are calculated on data that are not seasonally adjusted.
+Back to table - 2.
+These data are part of data table A11: Labour Force Survey sampling variability, which is part of the Labour market overview, UK release.
 Back to table